Pablo-Gonzalez-Calderon/showybox-package/README.md

 - `title`: A string used as the title of the showybox
 - `body`: The content of the showybox
 - `sep`: A dictionary containing the separator's properties
+- `shadow`: A dictionary containing the shadow's properties
 - `breakable`: A boolean indicating whether a no-title showybox can break

 ### Frame properties